-The reanalysis dataset produced in this study using the information from SALLJEX has the potential to provide the best possible information to be used for future studies at SALLJ region and can be used for the design of the observing systems in the region.
+The reanalysis dataset produced in this study using the information from SALLJEX has the potential to provide the best possible information to be used for future studies at SALLJ region and can be used for the design of observing systems in the region.
 This paper points out the importance of regular observations from the region of Santa Cruz to properly depict the position and intensity of the SALLJ.

-All of the datasets used in this study are available at JOSS/UCAR for distribution and use in additional validation/evaluation studies in the future.
+All of the datasets used in this study are available at the Joint Office for Science Support/University Corporation for Atmospheric Research (JOSS/UCAR) for distribution and use in additional validation/evaluation studies in the future.